Unclonable Encryption in the Haar Random Oracle Model: Introduction

 \paragraph{Construction.} We begin with our construction of unclonable encryption in the Haar random oracle model.
 Let $U$ be the Haar random unitary, $k$ be a classical key, and suppose that we wish to encrypt a message $m \in \{0,1\}^\ell$ (of some fixed length).
 To do so, the encryptor samples some randomness $r \gets \{0,1\}^n$ and outputs where $X^k$ is the operation that applies a bit flip to qubit $i$ if $k_i = 1$.
 We can think of $U$ (which is publicly-queryable) as defining a partitioning of Hilbert space into one subspace $\{U\ket{m,r}\}_r$ for each choice of $m$.
 Then, $X^k$ defines a random ``shift'' of these subspaces so that they are not accessible to the cloning adversary (who does not know $k$).
 An encryption of $m$ is thus a shifted sample from the $m$'th subspace.

-\paragraph{Security game.} Our goal is then to show that if there exists an unclonable encryption scheme in \emph{any} oracle model, then the above scheme is secure.
+\paragraph{Security game.} Our goal is then to show that if there exists an unclonable encryption scheme in \emph{any} oracle model (with some minor restrictions on the format of the construction), then the above scheme is secure.
 We do so via a strategy akin to a random self-reduction.
 In order to explain the reduction, we first set up some more notation.

 The adversary in the unclonable encryption game is specified by a cloner $\sC$ and two distinguishers $\sA$ and $\sB$.
 The security game proceeds as follows, where all adversaries have access to a Haar random $U$ via $U, U^\dagger, U^*, U^T$ queries.